blinedale/SMIMEBrowserExtension/README.md

 1. ...is a valid S/MIME message
 2. ...has a valid signature
+3. ...no included certificates are expired/ not valid yet
-3. ...the signature matches the message content
+4. ...the signature matches the message content
-4. ...the 'From' address matches the signer's email in the certificate
+5. ...the 'From' address matches the signer's email in the certificate

 - An email failing step 1 will not be processed further and will not be marked in the UI in any way.
-- Passing step 1 but failing step 2, 3, or 4 will result in the email being marked with an angry red x plus a message stating 'Fraud warning!'.
+- Passing step 1 but failing step 2, 3, 4, or 5 will result in the email being marked with an angry red x plus a message stating 'Fraud warning!'.
 - Passing all the steps will result in the email being marked with a green check mark plus the email address contained in the cryptographic signature.

 Marking is done in the upper right of each email.
 Note that any email in a thread has to be opened completely to trigger a verification; we do not verify emails that are collapsed or hidden in previous thread history.